geshan/geshan.github.com/source/_posts/2017-02-03-things-i-wished-i-knew-as-a-junior-developer-slides.markdown

 ---
 layout: post
-title: "Things I wished I knew as a junior developer for Developers Nepal Meetup #4 [Slides]"
+title: "Things I wished I knew as a junior developer for Developers Nepal Meetup #4 [Slides and Video]"
 date: 2017-02-08 07:31:35 +0400
 comments: true
 categories:
 - Technology
 - misc
+- Talks
 ---

 Being a senior software developer is more about the mindset and pro-activeness.
 Technical skills can take you to a point then you will be stagnant.
 To grow you need to learn in tech field.
 Above was the context for my talk titled "Things I wished I knew as a junior developer".